rosell-dk/webp-express/README.txt

 Security issues has recently been found and fixed.
 I urge you to upgrade to the latest release (at least 0.14.11, but go with 0.14.21, as there are important bug fixes)

 **VACATION NOTICE**
-The maintainer is on vacation between June the 30th and end July.
+The maintainer is on vacation until end July.
 Please help each other out.
 In case something cannot wait, remember that this library is open source.
 You can find it on github, fork it and fix it (or have someone do it for you).

 ### The image converter